curiosalon/curiosalon.github.io/_posts/2020-04-23-ffmpeg-alpha-masking.md

 Currently there is no widely available distribution type codec that supports an alpha channel that works across all devices but VP9 does have a massive adoption base from all recent versions of Chrome and Firefox.
+Presumably, since Edge already supports VP9 it will add alpha channel support at some point in the future, but today it does not support VP9 alpha blending.

 ### Codec Choices Summary